About Ivy Lawn

 Ivy Lawn Memorial Park is an Endowment Care cemetery.
 What does this mean?

-An endowment care fund is created as a portion of the price paid for an interment is deposited right into an account that is used for the care of the cemetery in perpetuity.
+An endowment care fund is created as a portion of the price paid for an interment is deposited right into an account that is used for the care of the cemetery into the foreseeable future.

 The funds are protected by law and are allowed to be invested very conservatively.
 Only income from the funds may be withdrawn to help defray the ongoing costs of cemetery upkeep and maintenance.